anikets95/anikets95/README.md

 ## Hi there, I'm Aniket Sharma 👋

-I am a Staff Software Engineer in Amagi, specializing in Python, AWS and GCP services, Atlassian Suite - Jira and Confluence, GitHub ,DynamoDB and SQL.
+I am a Staff Software Engineer in Amagi, specializing in Python, Cloud services - AWS, GCP,  Project Management - Atlassian(Jira and Confluence), CI/CD - CircleCI, ArgoWorkflows, ArgoCD.
 I hold a Bachelor’s Degree in Information Technology from the National Institute of Technology Durgapur and am currently pursuing my Masters in Computer Science at Georgia Tech University.

+### 🚀 About Me

+- 🔭 I’m passionate about implementing and launching new projects.
+- 🌱 I'm constantly learning and staying updated with the latest technologies.
+- 👯 I'm open to collaboration on innovative projects and ideas in ML.
+- 💬 Currently learning the depths of machine learning and statistics
+- 📫 Reach out to me: [anikets95@gmail.com](mailto:anikets95@gmail.com)
+- 😄 Pronouns: He/Him
+## Hi there, I'm Aniket Sharma 👋

+I am a Staff Software Engineer in [Amagi](https://www.amagi.com/), specializing in Python, Cloud services - AWS, GCP,  Project Management - Atlassian(Jira and Confluence), CI/CD - CircleCI, ArgoWorkflows, ArgoCD.
+I hold a Bachelor’s Degree in Information Technology from the National Institute of Technology Durgapur and am currently pursuing my Masters in Computer Science (Machine Learning) at Georgia Tech University.

 ### 🚀 About Me